marcushcarter/bear-and-bull/README.md

 *2025-05-05*

 Now I need to actually give each "card" some data that tells what card it actually is / what it does.
 Im thinking about doing this with either a strcut of these inside the SoA or even just adding more lists into the SoA for the card stats.
 I think that is what i will do as the structs in the SoA take alot of memory and processing time.
+I did this by assigning a card a specific ID, which is linked to a seperate SoA that has all they data, so from just the cards ID, you can find all its data.
+Pretty much the "Cards" SoA is for the position of the cards and the CardID SoA is the data

-# ***WTF did I do? (i cant unbreaked the deck picker upper)***
+### ***WTF did I do? (i cant unbreaked the deck picker upper)*** I fixed it

+Then i tried to add card fanning to the rendered cards, i di this by finding the average of the cards which is either the middle of a card for an odd amount or the average position between the two for an even number.
+It then takes the card number in the zoneminus the total number of cards that can fit in the zone divide dby 2.
+You multiply that by a angle magnitude (I used 10) Nd thats what you change the render angle by.

 **Each Card has stats for a bunch of attributes:**

+Weapon
+- type (melee, hitscan, none, physics projectiles)
+- range (hitscan weap)
+- damage
+- damage multiplier
+- effect (burn, freeze, none)
+- effect chance (%)
+- life steal (% of health)
+- collateral (%)

+***Card naming***
+- int ID
+- string name
+- stringe description
 ***For in game weapons attributes***
 - range (m)
 -